princefr/Fuse.PlaceAutocomplete/README.md

 	- IOS

-		please activate the Google Places API for iOS in the https://console.cloud.google.com/ and replace 'APIKEY' string below with your apikey obtained in the console.
+		please activate the Google Places API for iOS in the https://console.cloud.google.com/ and replace 'APIKEY' string below with your apikey obtained in the google console.
 		file: `iosImpl.uno`

 		```